lsimons/caseum/docs/guides/whiteboarding.md

 Still others are very comfortable saying "no, because..." to reduce an idea to the important essence or to challenge the group to come up with a better alternative to the initial idea.
 This might be someone using a red pen.

 Finally there are those that may not do any of the drawing themselves but they can ask the group good open "what about ..." questions to move the design forward.
-This person does't need a pen!
+This person doesn't need a pen!

 To draw a good design together as a group, all of these contributions are needed.
 It is useful to get good at each style of contribution, and to know when which contribution is needed.
 It can be a good exercise for people in a team to deliberately take one of these roles, even if they would normally take a different one.
 You can also rotate between these roles in a way similar to [pair programming](https://www.agilealliance.org/glossary/pairing/) or [mob programming](https://www.agilealliance.org/glossary/mob-programming/).

+## Alternatives to whiteboards

+No whiteboard?
+No problem!
+Well, actually, bit of a problem.
+Can't you go and buy a bunch of whiteboards?

+### Digital whiteboards is worse for communication

+If you have a fully remote team using physical whiteboards may be impractical.
+In that case consider drawing on paper and sharing the designs using video conference software.
+You can also use online digital whiteboard software like [excalidraw](https://excalidraw.com/).

+Be careful of switching to a fancy diagramming or modeling tool just because you are working remotely!

+If you have the option, then physical whiteboarding is more effective because the communication is better.

+In a hybrid team that meets in an office one day a week, you could use a couple of hours of such a day for Caseum-style whiteboarding, then take some whiteboard photos home with you for the rest of the week.

+On a fully remote team you can also skip directly to [the next stage](stages.md).

+### Black boards

+There's nothing about architecture that requires a whiteboard instead of a blackboard.
+A lecture theatre with lots of large black boards also works great for Caseum.
+Having only one or two small black boards does not work as well, though: you need a lot of drawing space.

+### Brown paper instead of a whiteboard

+If you only have 1 or 2 whiteboards, whiteboard stickers are too expensive, or you cannot get them to stick to your walls, you can use a combination of cheap brown paper you tape to a wall, plus sticky notes that you put on the paper.

+Such brownpaper sessions can sometimes work well, especially for work closer to requirements than to design, like when using [event storming](../events/event-storming.md).

+Compared to whiteboards, brownpaper:

+* supports more detail (if you write small on normal-size sticky notes)
+* is cheaper to scale up for very large groups
+* makes it easier to move things around (moving a sticky vs redrawing a box)
+* focuses more on things (written on stickies) than the links between them (lines drawn between stickies)
+* focuses more on words (written on stickies) than on visuals (shapes drawn by hand)

+This last point is why brownpaper sessions don't work as well for [ui design](../ui/ui-whiteboarding.md).